mosip/biosdk-services/README.md

 ## Overview
 This is reference service and provides a mock implementation of Bio-SDK REST Service.
 By default loads [Mock BIO SDK](https://github.com/mosip/mosip-mock-services/tree/master/mock-sdk) internally on the startup and exposes the endpoints to perform 1:1 match, extraction as per the [IBioAPIV2](https://github.com/mosip/bio-utils/blob/master/kernel-biometrics-api/src/main/java/io/mosip/kernel/biometrics/spi/IBioApiV2.java).

+To know more about implementation, [refer here](biosdk-services/README.md).

+## Contribution & Community

+• To learn how you can contribute code to this application, [click here](https://docs.mosip.io/1.2.0/community/code-contributions).

+• If you have questions or encounter issues, visit the [MOSIP Community](https://community.mosip.io/) for support.

+• For any GitHub issues: [Report here](https://github.com/mosip/biosdk-services/issues)

 To know more about Biometric SDK, refer [biometric-sdk](https://docs.mosip.io/1.2.0/biometrics/biometric-sdk).

 ### License